TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Introduction

 When analysing a strong lens, there are a number of sources of uncertainty that propagate to the final inferred value of $H_0$ \citep[see][for a more complete overview]{tdcosmo1}.
 Among these are so-called environmental effects: gravitational bodies besides the primary lens that affect the lensing observables and, by proxy, the inferred value of $H_0$.
 Accounting for these effects is crucial in improving the precision of the inferred measurement.
 Broadly speaking we treat weak perturbers differently from strong ones, with the difference being determined with the "flexion shift" formalism \citep[see for example ][]{strides_env, Sluse_2019a, flexion_formalism}.

 In this paper, we focus on the techniques for inferring the cumulative effect of all weak perturbers along the line of sight to the source quasar.
-This is done by comparing the field of interest to some suitably large reference field, with the goal of estimating the relative density of the field as compared to the universe at large.
+In principle, an "ideal" analysis would include these perturbers in a complete mass model of the system, rendering the analysis we do here unnecessary.
+While this may be possible for a few systems where high-quality spectroscopic data of the perturbers is available, it does not scale well to the large number of strong lensing systems we aim to analyze in the future.
+Instead of building a complete model, we compare the field of interest to some suitably large reference field, with the goal of estimating the relative density of the field as compared to the universe at large.
 This is a purely statistical analysis.
-In this paper, we will discuss the current state of this technique, apply it to the field around the SDSS J0924+0219 lens system (hereafter J0924), and discuss how it might be iterated upon in the future.
+In this paper, we will discuss the current state of this technique, apply it to the field around the SDSS J0924+0219 lens system (hereafter J0924, see section \ref{lens_field_sec}), and discuss how it might be iterated upon in the future.
 The cumulative effect of all weak perturbers is parameterized by the \textit{external convergence}, denoted $\kappa_{\rm{ext}}$.

-While controlling uncertainties on individual lens systems is crucial, the precision of the measurement can be improved by including many lenses in the final inference.
+While controlling uncertainties on individual lens systems is crucial, the precision of the $H_0$ measurement can be improved by including many lenses in the final inference.
 Of course, this is much easier said than done as the amount of work required to fully analyze a single lens is significant.
 However in the modern era of data-driven astronomy, the amount of available data is increasing by orders of magnitude and developing tools for efficiently analyzing these datasets is a top priority.
 To that end, we introduce \texttt{lenskappa}, a new package designed specifically for the types of environment analysis discussed in this paper, but with broader applications. \texttt{lenskappa} is built on top of \texttt{heinlein}, a data management library designed for use with large astronomical survey datasets.
-At present \texttt{heinlein} and \texttt{lenskappa} support Subaru Hyper Suprime Cam Strategic Survey Program \cite[HSC-SSP;][]{hsc_dr2}, the Dark Energy Survey, and the CFHT Legacy Survey.
+At present \texttt{heinlein} and \texttt{lenskappa} support Subaru Hyper Suprime Cam Strategic Survey Program \cite[HSC-SSP;][]{hsc_dr2}, the Dark Energy Survey \citep{des_design}, and the CFHT Legacy Survey \citep{cfhtls_results}.

 This paper is organized as follows: In Section 2, we outline the fundamentals of Time Delay Cosmography and the basic process used to compute a value of $\kappa_{\rm{ext}}$ for a generic lens system.
 In Section 3 we discuss the datasets used in our analysis, and introduce \texttt{lenskappa}.
 In Section 4, we report the results of our analysis of the J0924 field obtained using \texttt{lenskappa}.
 In Section 5 we discuss our results and look forward to later work.